KavyanshKhaitan2/rofi-calcuator/README.md

 # Installation instructions
  - 1. Clone this repo. `git clone https://github.com/KavyanshKhaitan2/rofi-calculator.git`
  - 2. `cd` to the cloned repo.
  - 3. Run `python main.py`.
-This project does not require any additional dependencies
+This project does not require any additional dependencies.